bcampbellbt/find_auth/README.md

 ## 📋 Known Limitations

-1. **Apple API Dependencies**: Some features depend on undocumented Apple APIs
+1. **Command Restrictions**: Some system commands require administrator privileges
-2. **Hardware-Specific Testing**: Some authorization points only trigger on specific hardware
+2. **File Access**: Some system files may be restricted or require special permissions
-3. **System Version Changes**: Apple may modify System Settings structure between versions
+3. **System Version Changes**: Command output format may vary between macOS versions
-4. **Performance Impact**: Deep system scanning may temporarily affect system responsiveness
+4. **Authorization Scope**: Some authorizations may only be detectable through UI interaction

 ## 🔒 Security Considerations